Chinese authorities warn Hong Kong bookseller for "violating" bail

 Hong Kong police said after meeting Lam on Monday there was no evidence his personal safety was at risk.
 They advised him to call for police assistance if needed, a police statement said.

-Reporting by Sharon Shi, James Pomfret and Greg Torode; Additional reporting by Ben Blanchard in Beijing; Editing by Janet Lawrence and Michael Perry
+Reporting by Sharon Shi, James Pomfret and Greg Torode; Editing by Janet Lawrence